Things about Ham Radio it would be good to know

 • Finding out about another ham - location - etc. www.QRZ.com.
 Put your own call in.
 Top left.

 • Then try mine: W4GAL.
-Then try my Puerto Rico call: KP4MM, or try VK6/W4GAL in Australia.
+Then try my Puerto Rico club call: KP4MM, or enter my AU call VK6GAL.

 • Active hams use this constantly.
-I'm always surprised when soneone is not taking advantage of it.
+I'm always surprised when someone is not taking advantage of it.

-• Yes, it's free.
-But if you pay for the service like I do, there is no advertising.
+• QRZ.com is free... but if you pay for the service like I do, there is no advertising.
 Ha.

 • Do we have a lot of camaraderie within the amateur radio community?
 Yes.
 On and off the air.

 • W7DMM is my longest ham-friend.
-We met in 8th grade study-hall.
+We met in 8th grade study-hall in Iowa.
 We were both 13.

 • We discovered our mutual interest because we were reading the same ham radio catalog!

-• I was a Novice, he was ready to take his Novice exam, and now we're both turning 80.
+• I was a Novice, he was ready to pass his Novice exam, and now we're both old-timers. :-)

 • To build camaraderie, attend ham gatherings, and get involved.
 Help others.
 That's a hint!